Nature of spin glass order in physical dimensions: The model and simulations

 One complication that we have not discussed is that the scaling form of Eq. (\ref{eq:scalingcorrformxi}) will not apply for very small values of the field $h_r$.
 It is implicit in this equation that the field $h_r$ is sufficiently large so that, for example, the Parisi overlap function $P(q)$ is zero for $q < 0$.
 This requires that $h_r \sqrt{q_{\text{EA}} N} \gg T$.
 Plots of $P(q)$ in fields $h_r$ of $O(1/\sqrt{N})$ can be found in Ref. \cite{Aguilar-Janita:2024}.
 The argument of the crossover function $h_r N^{1/x}$ at the point of just satisfying the inequality is of $O \left( N^{(1/x-1/2)} \right)$ which is small at large $N$ since $x > 2$.
 In other words, the scaling form of Eq. (\ref{eq:scalingcorrformxi}) should hold on the droplet picture for any finite value of $h_r N^{1/x}$ provided $N$ is large enough.
 Any departures from Eq. (\ref{eq:scalingcorrformxi}) at the largest sizes we have studied seem unlikely to be caused by the small field effect.
-The failure to obey droplet scaling forms at $\sigma = 0.75$ seems more likely to be connected with TNT effects than with using too small values of $h_r$, as $x$ is larger for this value of $\sigma$ than for $\sigma = 0.85$, so it should be \textit{easier} to satisfy the criterion on $h_r$ for this case.
-Hence it seems likely the TNT effects are the cause of the poor scaling collapse in Fig. \ref{fig:clNxhr} for $\sigma = 0.75$, rather than being caused by using too small values of $h_r$.
+The failure to obey droplet scaling forms at $\sigma = 0.75$ seems more likely to be connected with RSB effects than with using too small values of $h_r$, as $x$ is larger for this value of $\sigma$ than for $\sigma = 0.85$, so it should be \textit{easier} to satisfy the criterion on $h_r$ for this case.
+Hence it seems likely the RSB effects are the cause of the poor scaling collapse in Fig. \ref{fig:clNxhr} for $\sigma = 0.75$, rather than being caused by using too small values of $h_r$.

-We have also studied the behavior of $\chi_{\text{SG}}$ as a function of $N$, $h_r$ and $\sigma$ but have relegated its analysis to Appendix~\ref{sec:chi-sg} because it involves an additional fitting parameter, $z$, making it less straightforward than the case of $\xi_{\text{SG}}$.
+We have also studied the behavior of $\chi_{\text{SG}}$ as a function of $N$, $h_r$ and $\sigma$ but have relegated its analysis to the supplementary material because it involves an additional fitting parameter, $z$, making it less straightforward than the case of $\xi_{\text{SG}}$.
 Its behavior though is very similar to that found for $\xi_{\text{SG}}$.